pdubs/Coding-Challenge/README.md

 - understand how you design a solution

 # How you will be scored
-You will be scored on,
+You will be scored on:

 - coding standard, comments and style
 - overall solution design

 # Instructions

-- Please use JavaScript, NodeJS, ExpressJS, and a front-end library or framework of your choice (React, Angular, etc.) for the following challenge
+- Please use JavaScript, NodeJS, ExpressJS, and a front-end library or framework of your choice for the following challenge
 - Candidate should put their test results on a public code repository hosted on Github
 - Once test is completed please share the Github repository URL to Levi so he can review your work